Chapter 5 Exploring a single variable

 5.2.2 Interquartile range

-The interquartile range (IQR) is like the range, but instead of calculating the difference between the largest and smallest value, it calculates the difference between the 25th and 75th quantile.
+The interquartile range (IQR) is similar to the range in terms of measuring variability, but instead of calculating the difference between the largest and smallest value, it calculates the difference between the 25th and 75th quantile, hence, somewhat minimising the effect of a few outliers.

-CogStat provides you with both the 25th (Lower quartile) and 75th quantiles (Upper quartile):
+CogStat provides you with both the 25th (Lower quartile) and 75th quantiles (Upper quartile) automatically:

 Upper quartile: 50.5